Glossary

 • ICROA Endorsement

 A carbon crediting programme is considered Endorsed by ICROA if it meets criteria and passes a third-party assessment from a designated entity appointed by ICROA.
-ICROA-Accredited organisations shall only transact or retire carbon credits from Endorsed carbon crediting programmes.
+ICROA Approved organisations shall only transact or retire carbon credits from Endorsed carbon crediting programmes.
 This includes buying carbon credits from a project developer, buying or selling carbon credits from or to another market participant, or selling carbon credits directly to an end user.

 See here for more information on the ICROA Carbon Crediting Endorsement criteria and procedure.